Dbandfield/task/README.md

 `./tasklog.py show [DATE]`

 Shows details of what tasks you did on a day, and how long you spent on them.
+If a task was done multiple times, the time shown will be the total time.

 [DATE] is an optional argument of the format `DD/MM/YYYY`, specifying which day you want to show details of.
 If you omit it, it will show details about todays tasks